Ug Rung now looked spiky and forbidding. Holly’s engineers were constantly adding spikes, skulls, or bladed jags to the barbarian city.

 Holly smiled.
 “Foam-faced jerkoff—I like that.
 Go.
 Make sure he doesn’t fuck things up.”

 “Yes, milord.”
-Yinhalka placed her fist over her heart and walked away.
+Yinhalka placed her fist over her heart, then walked away.

-Outwardly, Holly remained silent and impassive.
+Outwardly, Holly was impassive.
 Inwardly, she was fucking psyched.
 Things were finally falling into place.
 When she’d first arrived on this godforsaken shithole, all she could think about was getting back to Earth and destroying Peter.
 Now, however, things were different.
 Being a fantasy world despot wasn’t half bad.